bcoles/kasld/docs/testing.md

 the live host and runs live restrictions.
 Each LIVE check note-skips cleanly when its facility (seccomp, unprivileged userns, `systemd --user`, ≥2 CPUs) is unavailable.
-The one behaviour worth guarding hermetically — the reaped-status → outcome classification, incl. the SIGSYS→`access_denied` mapping — is unit-tested in `test_outcome` (layer 1).
+The one behaviour worth guarding hermetically — the reaped-status → outcome classification, incl. the SIGSYS→`access_denied` mapping and the any-other-fatal-signal→`crashed` one that must not swallow it — is unit-tested in `test_outcome` (layer 1).
 See `tests/container/README.md`.

 ---